claimed-framework/claimed/README.md

-# Benchmarking
+# Terratorch-iterate

-A tool for benchmarking and hpo using [TerraTorch](https://github.ibm.com/GeoFM-Finetuning/terratorch).
+A tool for benchmarking and hyper-parameter optimization using [TerraTorch](https://github.ibm.com/GeoFM-Finetuning/terratorch).

 Leverages MLFlow for experiment logging, optuna for hyperparameter optimization and ray for parallelization.

 ## Environment

 Using a virtual environment for all commands in this guide is strongly recommended.
-Package development was carried out with [Poetry](https://python-poetry.org/)

 ## Installation

-Install `torch >= 2.0` before installing this package

 ### Package installation